The Complete History of Stussy x Nike Collaborations

 Stussy x Nike Blazer Mid ‘73 ‘Clerks Pack’ (2005)

 Between 2005 and 2006, Nike began collaborating with iconic sneaker boutiques in major metropolises around the globe.
-Starting in Los Angeles, they tapped UNDFTD for a Dunk High, Union for an Air Force 180 and, of course, Stussy for a crisp Blazer Mid.
+Starting in Los Angeles, they tapped for a Dunk High, for an and, of course, Stussy for a crisp Blazer Mid.
 Due to its relative obscurity, the ‘Clerks Pack’ is an often forgotten part of Stussy’s collaborative legacy.

 Stussy x Nike ‘World Tour Project’ (2006)